jack-champagne/hello-rust/README.md

 Chapter 12 was a short project with a little bit of application for all of the above chapters.
 There was a few things that I have seen before but won't learn about until next chapter.
 I tried doing a small project on my own to test my knowledge but very quickly realized how limited I was in my knowledge of basic libraries such as a http requests library and the sort.
 Functional language programming up next.

+\- 12/10/2021 7:00pm

+A few days ago, after I realized how much time learning the idiomatic functional programming aspects of ch13, I decided to let it stew for a bit  (remain unfinished) while I take a look at packages and cargo.